Discrete Microlocal Morse Theory: Derived Functors

 \section{Derived Functors}

 A fundamental application of derived sheaf theory is the study of continuous maps.
 To illustrate these applications, we will recall several functors between categories of sheaves which are induced by continuous maps between topological spaces.
+In Section \ref{sec:derived-functors:definitions} we define the functors necessary to state the main results of this paper (in Section \ref{sec:MorseTheory}).
+In Section \ref{sec:algorithms_for_computing_derived_functors} we give detailed algorithms for computing these functors, using the terminology and notation of Section \ref{sec:labeled_matrices}.

+We define pushforward and pullback for any order preserving map on posets, and proper pushforward and proper pullback for an inclusion of a \emph{locally closed} subset of a poset.

+\begin{definition} A subset $Z$ of a poset $\Pi$ is \emph{locally closed} if it is an intersection of a closed subset (a down set) and an open set (an upper set).
+Equivalently, $Z$ is convex: if $a,c\in Z$ and $a\leq b\leq c$, then $b\in Z$. \end{definition}